wamp-proto/wamp-proto/spec/README.md

 A *Subscriber* communicates it's interest in a topic to a *Broker* by sending a `SUBSCRIBE` message:

     [SUBSCRIBE,    			Request|id, Topic|uri]

+The `Request` is a random ID chosen by the *Subscriber* and used to correlate the *Broker's* response with the request.

+*Example*

+	[10, 713845233, "com.myapp.mytopic1"]

+A `SUBSCRIBE` message MAY contain an `Options` element

     [SUBSCRIBE,    			Request|id, Topic|uri, Options|dict]

-The `Request` is a random ID used to correlate the *Broker's* response with the request.
+The `SUBSCRIBE.Options` is a dictionary that allows to provide additional subscription request details in a extensible way.
+This is described further below.

 If the *Broker* is able to fulfil and allowing the subscription, it answers by sending a `SUBSCRIBED` message to the *Subscriber*

     [SUBSCRIBED,   			SUBSCRIBE.Request|id, Subscription|id]

 The `SUBSCRIBE.Request` is the ID from the original request. `Subscription` is a ID chosen by the *Broker* for the subscription.

+*Example*

+	[11, 713845233, 5512315355]

 > Note.
 The `Subscription` ID chosen by the broker may be unique only for the `Topic` (and possibly other information from `Options`, such as the topic pattern matching method to be used).
 The ID might be the same for any *Subscriber* for the same `Topic`.
 This allows the *Broker* to only serialize an event to be delivered once for all actual receivers of the event.
 >